-Sunshine Health c/o Centene EDI Department 1-800-225-2573, extension 25525 Or by e-mail at: EDIBA@centene.com vitamins for the member to be delivered to the obstetrical provider's office by the member's next prenatal visit.
+Sunshine Health c/o Centene EDI Department 1-800-225-2573, extension 25525 Or by e-mail at: EDIBA@centene.com

-Sunshine Health requires specialists to communicate their findings to the PCP and notify if there is a need for a referral to another specialist, rather than making such a referral themselves.
+Sunshine Health requires specialists to communicate to the PCP the need for a referral to another specialist, rather than making such a referral themselves.
 This allows the PCP to better coordinate their members' care, and to make sure the referred specialist is a participating provider with Sunshine Health.

 Providers must notify Sunshine Health Case Management Department via fax submission of the Notice of Pregnancy (NOP) within 10 days of the first prenatal visit.
 Providers will be expected to identify the estimated date of confinement and delivery facility.
-Sunshine Health will order a 90-day supply of prenatal
+Sunshine Health will order a 90-day supply of prenatal vitamins for the member to be delivered to the obstetrical provider's office by the member's next prenatal visit.